Principles of parliamentary procedure: One question at a time

 Only one main motion can be pending at a time.
-According to Robert's Rules of Order Newly Revised (RONR), this rule is considered to be a "fundamental principle of parliamentary law".
+According to Robert's Rules of Order Newly Revised (RONR), this rule is considered to be a fundamental principle of parliamentary law.

 One person, one vote

 Each member has a vote and each vote is weighted equally.
-According to RONR, this rule is considered to be a "fundamental principle of parliamentary law".
+RONR also considers this principle to be a fundamental rule of parliamentary law.
 Exceptions to this rule, such as cumulative voting, must be expressly provided for in the organization's fundamental rules.

 Only members present can vote

-The decisions made by members present at a meeting are the official acts in the name of the organization.
-According to RONR, this rule is considered to be a "fundamental principle of parliamentary law".
+As yet another fundamental principle, it's established that the decisions made by members present at a meeting are the official acts in the name of the organization.
 Exceptions for absentee voting would have to be expressly provided for in the organization's rules.
 Nonmembers are not allowed to vote.
-Any member can abstain from voting, at any time—unless the committee or organization strictly prohibits it, especially in groups of nine or less individuals.
+Any member can abstain from voting at any time, unless the committee or organization strictly prohibits it, which may be the case especially for groups of nine or less individuals.

 Changing action previously decided on

-Under RONR, the requirements for changing a previous action are greater than those for taking the action in the first place.
-A motion to rescind, repeal or annul or amend something already (previously) adopted, for instance, requires a two-thirds vote, a majority with previous notice, or a majority of the entire membership.
+Actions cannot be in conflict with a decision previously made unless that action is rescinded or amended.
+The body can change the rules it wants to follow as long as it follows the rules for making such changes.

-However, under The Standard Code of Parliamentary Procedure, a repeal or amendment of something already adopted requires only the same vote (usually a majority) and notice that was needed to adopt it in the first place.
+Under RONR, the requirements for changing a previous action are greater than those for taking the new actions.
+A motion to rescind, repeal or annul, or amend something already adopted, for instance, requires a two-thirds vote, a majority with previous notice, or a majority of the entire membership.
+According to The Standard Code of Parliamentary Procedure, however, a repeal or amendment of something previously adopted requires only the same vote (usually a simple majority) and the same notice that was needed to adopt it in the first place.

 Following own specific rules

 The group must have the authority to take the actions it purports to take.
 To be valid, any action or decision of a body must not violate any applicable law or constitutional provision.
-Also, actions cannot be in conflict with a decision previously made unless that action is rescinded or amended.
-The body can change the rules it wants to follow as long as it follows the rules for making such changes.

 Absentee members rights

 Certain actions require previous notice, which protects the rights of absentees.
 This includes notice of the meetings.
-There also needs to be a quorum, or the minimum number of members to be present at a meeting.
+There also needs to be a quorum, that is the minimum number of members that should to be present lest the meeting be rendered invalid.